automateps/AutomatePS/Docs/Set-AMTaskProperty.md

 # Set-AMTaskProperty

 ## SYNOPSIS
-Sets the task properties of an AutoMate Enterprise task.
+Sets the task properties of an Automate task.

 ## SYNTAX